Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Introduction

 The key contributions of this work are: \begin{itemize} \item We propose a framework for controlling access to the private data through privacy profiles, i.e. natural language specifications.

-\item We release PEEP,\footnote{\href{https://huggingface.co/datasets/guillemram97/PEEP}{https://huggingface.co/datasets/guillemram97/PEEP}} a dataset of 15,282 real user queries from the Wildchat dataset~\citep{zhao2024wildchat} annotated with the types of information that can be extracted from the prompts.
+\item We release PEEP,\footnote{Available at \href{https://huggingface.co/datasets/guillemram97/PEEP}{huggingface.co/datasets/guillemram97/PEEP}} a dataset of 15,282 real user queries from the WildChat dataset~\citep{zhao2024wildchat} annotated with the types of information that can be extracted from the prompts.
 PEEP is multilingual, covers a broader range of private information than traditional PII categories (Table~\ref{pii_categories}), and each query is associated with a synthetic privacy profile.

-\item We evaluate and analyse the ability of several lightweight LLMs (ranging from 3B to 8B) to comply with privacy profiles.
-Our findings suggest that LLMs find it hard to protect certain attributes, and privacy profiles could help users with permissive sharing permissions to achieve better responses from an LLM system.
-Although LLMs can follow the profiles to some extent, there remains significant room for improvement -- highlighting key challenges and motivating future research on privacy-aware language models. \end{itemize}
+\item We evaluate and analyse the ability of several LLMs to comply with privacy profiles.
+Our findings suggest that LLMs find it hard to protect certain attributes while keeping a good performance.

+\item We propose a fine-tuning approach for local LLMs that yields substantial improvements in performance and privacy protection.
+Nevertheless, significant challenges remain, particularly in safeguarding protected attributes that may seem contextually appropriate to share.